 - Strong support.

-VaultPress is a subscription based premium service, starting at $9/month.
+VaultPress is a subscription-based premium service, starting at $39/year.

 WordPress Maintenance Stage 2: Handling Maintenance Activities

-For example, if the plugin you just updated has not been optimized for the theme you are using, it could generate a horde of unwanted problems which your viewers witness.
-Extreme case- you will encounter the dreaded white screen of death, as will your viewers! 🙁
+For example, if the plugin you just updated has not been optimized for the theme you are using, it could generate a horde of unwanted problems that your viewers witness.
+Extreme case – you will encounter the dreaded white screen of death, as will your viewers!

 - Using plugins like WP Maintenance Mode: The WP Maintenance Mode plugin lets you keep selective feeds or posts accessible while the rest of the site is being overhauled.
 It is fully customizable, works with multisite installs, and allows you to add contact, notification or subscription forms for viewers.